 Inter Miami are at a crucial crossroads.
 If they don’t improve their squad structure and morale soon, they will repeat the mistakes of PSG – a star-studded team that failed in the top competitions.

-Messi and Inter Miami are having a difficult time, mirroring the lessons learned at PSG.
+Messi and Inter Miami are having a tough time, mirroring the lessons learned at PSG.
 Despite having top stars, the lack of structure and stability in the squad is the biggest obstacle preventing them from showing their true potential.

 The upcoming Club World Cup will be an opportunity for Inter Miami to prove their mettle and progress, but the pressure is not small.
 With a history of failure in major tournaments, they need to learn and change quickly if they do not want Messi to once again witness a trophyless season in his new shirt.